-- Business Immigration – When our clients need to look outside Canada for labour, we assist with navigating the immigration bureaucracy to ensure that applications are processed and the people they need to run their operation are able to work in Canada.
+- Business Immigration – When our clients need to look outside of Canada for labour, we assist with navigating the immigration bureaucracy to ensure that applications are processed and the people they need to run their operation can work in Canada.

-- Financing – Financing agribusiness operations can be critical to the future of a business and its growth strategy.
+- Financing and Raising Capital – Financing agribusiness operations can be critical to the future of a business and its growth strategy.
 Our lawyers have relationships with many leading financial institutions and government agencies.
 Our strategic connections can help in assisting clients with grant applications and lease/loan negotiations and applications.
-TDS is a member of the Canadian Venture Capital Association (CVCA), and our lawyers are also very connected in the venture capital and private equity circles.
+TDS securities lawyers are also very connected in the venture capital and private equity circles and can assist clients with raising equity capital.

 - Real Estate Transactions – TDS provides counsel and services to lenders and borrowers in financing transactions, and to a wide number and variety of clients in the acquisition and sale of property including commercial, industrial and retail properties.